MicrosoftDocs/ATADocs/ATPDocs/security-assessment-prevent-users-request-certificate.md

 The SAN field is commonly used for web services hosted on the same server, supporting the use of a single HTTPS certificate instead of separate certificates for each service.
 When the specific certificate is also valid for authentication, by containing an appropriate EKU, such as *Client Authentication*, it can be used to authenticate several different accounts.

-If a certificate template has the *Supply in the request* option turned on, the template is vulnerable, and attackers may be able to enroll a certificate that's valid for arbitrary users.
+If a certificate template has the *Supply in the request* option turned on, the template is vulnerable, and attackers might be able to enroll a certificate that's valid for arbitrary users.

 > [!IMPORTANT]
 > If the certificate is also permitted for authentication and there aren't any mitigation measures enforced, such as *Manager approval* or required authorized signatures, the certificate template is dangerous as it allows any unprivileged user to take over any arbitrary user, including a domain admin user.